Investment Fraud Lawyer

 Investment fraud is a type of crime in its own right, although it can also be classified as white-collar crime.
 Such crimes are nonviolent and are typically carried out in an effort to gain or avoid losing assets, influence, or status.
 Like most crimes, investment fraud can result in a range of penalties at the county, state, and federal levels depending on the severity of the deception and the losses sustained by one or more individuals as a result.

-Speak to Our Securities Fraud Attorneys With a Free Consultation
+Speak to Our Investment Fraud Lawyers for a Free Consultation

 Call the team at Zamansky LLC today to discover precisely how we can help.